New Patients (470) 239-6422

 Did you know acid reflux and GERD can impact your oral health?

-There are many lifestyle habits and health concerns that affect your dental health, including acid reflux.
+Many lifestyle habits and health concerns affect your dental health, including acid reflux.
 Also known as “heartburn” and GERD, acid reflux allows damaging acids from the stomach to move up the esophagus, causing characteristic discomfort, belching, and a burning sensation in the upper chest area.

-Many suffering from acid reflux will also experience erosion of tooth enamel as a result of acids from the stomach which make their way into the mouth.
+Many suffering from acid reflux will also experience tooth enamel erosion due to acids from the stomach that make their way into the mouth.
 In addition, many common medications for acid reflux can lead to a condition known as dry mouth, which reduces saliva production and raises the risk of periodontal disease and enamel erosion: saliva is a natural “mouth rinse” that helps to reduce the number of harmful bacteria on surfaces of the teeth and gums.

 Tooth enamel erosion is permanent damage that can compromise the strength of your teeth.
 This is a common cause of tooth sensitivity, especially to cold and sweets.
-Thinning teeth can look grey and chip more easily, leading the teeth to look older than they are.
-Addressing this early and effectively is important for maintaining dental health and a youthful functional smile.
+Thinning teeth can look grey and chip more easily, making them look older than they are.
+Addressing this early and effectively is important for maintaining dental health and a youthful, functional smile.

 acid reflux and oral health